csc7/PP2_CI/README.md

 </details>
 <br><br>

-28. As owner, I want to validate the contact form and e-mail field for sending wavelet data, so users cannot send empty forms or data, simultaneously letting them know if the form or data is succesfully sent.
+28. As owner, I want to validate the contact form and e-mail field for sending wavelet data, so users cannot send empty forms or data, simultaneously letting them know if the form or data is successfully sent.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |